Incoming exchange and international students

 Opening hours: 9:30am-12:30pm and 1:30pm-4:30pm

-The administrative formalities on arrival differ according to each person’s situation and status:
+The administrative process on arrival is different for each student, according to their situation and status:

 Exchange students